bert2/love-linq-hate-loops/README.md

 On the syntax level this is done with the `yield` keyword.
 It can only be used inside methods or properties that return an `IEnumerable`.
 When a value is requested from this member, its code will be run until the first `yield return <some value>` is hit.
 The value will be returned, the state of all local variables will be saved, and execution stops until the next value is requested.
 As soon as this happens, the local state will be restored and execution will be picked up after the `yield return` that was executed last.

 Still sounds like magic?
 Maybe so, but at least we now know how to write lazy methods ourselves.
-We will layer have a brief look at how C# actually implements this.
+We will later have a brief look at how C# actually implements this.

 Let's start by looking at the `Range()` method below.
 For simplicity we iterate over the result of `Range()` with regular `foreach` loop.
 I added some debug outputs so its easier to see which statement gets executed when.
 Notice how execution goes back and forth between the enumerator loop and the generator method.
 Also notice how such asynchronous producer/consumer scenarios usually had to be implemented with painful multi-threading and now all we need is this little word `yield` and an `IEnumerable` return type!